-- The operator at any line terminal moves the test switch to the "OFF" position.
-This places the transfer trip scheme temporarily out-of-service and stops the transmission of the guard signal from the local station to remote stations where the LO-unit (AL for TCF) drops out.
-The LO or AL and X unit break contacts energized to X-1 terminal unit which requires 2-3 seconds to pickup. - 2.
+- 1. The operator at any line terminal moves the test switch to the "OFF" position.
+This places the transfer trip scheme temporarily out-of-service and stops the transmission of the guard signal from the local station to remote stations where the LO-unit drops out.
+The LO and X unit break contacts energized te X-1thermal unit which requires 2-3 seconds to pickup. - 2.
 After holding the test switch in the "OFF" position for approximately 10 seconds, the operator next moves the test switch to the "RECEIVE" position.
 This re-establishes the transmission of guard signal.
-The LO-unit (AL for TCF) and X-unit at remote line terminals pickup again.
+The LO-unit and X-unit at remote line terminals pickup again.
 With the thermal unit X1 still picked up the trip signal is transmitted from remote line terminals until X1 unit resets.
-The operator should see the "BLUE AND AMBER" test light for approximately 2 seconds.
+The operator should see the "BLUE and AMBER" test light for approximately 2 seconds.
 On 3 terminal lines both sets of lights should be on if all channels are operative. - 3.
 This completes the check-back test and the test switch should be moved to "normal" position as soon as the test lamps go dark.
 This restores the equipment to the operative position at all line terminals.

-The test switch in Figs. 7, 8, 9, 10, 11 and 12 provides a "send" position so that the transmitter may be shifted during periodic maintenance checks.
+The test switch in Figs. 6, 7, 8 & 9 provides a "send" position so that the transmitter may be shifted during periodic maintenance checks.